crashoverride777/swifty-ads/README.md

 # Set-Up

-- Step 1: Make sure your apple account is set up for iAds (https://developer.apple.com/iad/)

-- Step 2: Sign up for a Google AdMob account and create your ad IDs (https://support.google.com/admob/answer/2784575?hl=en-GB)

-- Step 3: Copy the google framework folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)
+- Step 1: Copy the google framework folder found in the sample project into your own project or download the latest version from googles website (https://developers.google.com/admob/ios/download)

-- Step 4: Copy the Ads.swift file into your project
+- Step 2: Copy the Ads.swift file into your project

-- Step 5: In your project you will need to add multiple frameworks for AdMob to work.
+- Step 3: In your project you will need to add multiple frameworks for AdMob to work.
 So  lets go through them as listed by Google (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
 Go to Targets - BuildPhases - LinkedBinaries and click the + button and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration

-- Step 6: Add the Google framework itself.
+- Step 4: Add the Google framework itself.
  Click the + button again and than press the "Add Other" button and search your project for the folder you copied at Step 2 containing the googleframework file.
 Once you added that file search for it as you did in step 3 and add it.
 This should bring your total linked binary (framework) count to 12

-- Step 7: In your AppDelegate.swift underneath ```import UIKit``` write the following
+- Step 5: In your AppDelegate.swift underneath ```import UIKit``` write the following
 ```swift
 import iAd
 ```